coder12git/PoweringSTEMHacks/README.md

 **Melanoma** is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

 Our application detects the following diseases:
-            - Actinic keratosis,
+- Actinic keratosis
-            - Basal cell carcinoma,
+- Basal cell carcinoma
-            - Dermatofibroma,
+- Dermatofibroma
-            - Melanoma,
+- Melanoma
-            - Nevus,
+- Nevus
-            - Pigmented benign keratosis,
+- Pigmented benign keratosis
-            - Seborrheic keratosis,
+- Seborrheic keratosis
-            - Squamous cell carcinoma,
+- Squamous cell carcinoma
-            - Vascular lesion.
+- Vascular lesion

 ---